Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/docs/5-25-inch.md

 ![connection](images/floppy/5-25-floppy-connection-kryoflux.png)

-### Let the workstation communicate with the Floppy Drive
+### Step 2: Let the workstation communicate with the Floppy Drive

 1. Open the Kryoflux GUI software (`kryoflux-ui.jar`)
 2. Choose _Drive_ in the menu and _Calibrate_ the drive
 3. Choose the output directory for the disk images and log files in the KryoFlux Software.
 Select _File_ > _Settings_ and click on the _Output_ tab.
 Next to _Image Path_, browse to the appropiate path and ensure that the _Logs_ check is checked.
 Then click _OK_

-### Prepare the floppy disk
+### Step 3: Prepare the floppy disk

+1. Carefully take the floppy of which you want to capture the content .
-1. Cover the right notch on the floppy disk with tape or a label to disable writing on the floppy disk (see image right)
+2. Cover the right notch on the floppy disk with tape or a label to disable writing on the floppy disk (see image right)
    ![right notch floppy disk](images/floppy/5-25-floppy-blocker.png)
-2. Insert the floppy into the drive. (todo: insert picture)
+3. Insert the floppy into the drive. (todo: insert picture)
-3. Turn the handle down.
+4. Turn the handle down.
 When turning the handle down, the drive should start spinning, which stops when the handle is down.

-### Capture raw content of floppy (optional)
+### Step 4: Capture raw content of floppy (optional)

 Raw content of floppy disks can be captured in Kryoflux by creating streams.
 This is extremely helpfull if you don't know the logical format of the floppy.
 You can capture the stream once and then use the stream files to find the correct formatting.
 This is the safest option, since floppies are fragile.
 You only need to read out the floppy disk once i.s.o. potentially multiple times.